Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Events/Bitcoin LARP 1.md

 # Learning Outcomes

-- Inspecting the contents of a bitcoin-core node
+- Inspecting the contents of a Bitcoin Core node
 - Validating a bitcoin transaction
 - Writing a bitcoin transaction
-- Building a peer to peer network
+- Building a peer-to-peer network
-- Exchanging messages over a peer to peer network
+- Exchanging messages over a peer-to-peer network
 - Building block templates
 - Mining for new blocks
 - Validating bitcoin blocks